Bachelor's Degree Programs

 Some fields, particularly those in business management and technology, require a bachelor’s degree for entry.
 Other career paths may require this degree for higher-level positions such as management.
 A bachelor’s can stand on its own or serve as a stepping stone to a graduate degree such as a master’s or MBA.

 How long does it take to get a Bachelor's Degree?

 A traditional bachelor’s degree is generally considered a four-year degree.
-But that’s only an average.
-Depending on the program you choose, your background and whether you enroll full-time or part-time, it could take more or less time to earn your degree.
-At DeVry, you may be able to earn your bachelor’s degree in as little as 2 years and 4 months.2
+Depending on the program you choose, your pre-existing, qualifying transfer credits and whether you enroll full-time or part-time, it could take more or less time to earn your degree.
+Our Bachelor’s in Business Administration, for example, can be earned in as little as 2 years and 8 months.2

 Can I get a Bachelor's Degree online?

 We make it easy to pursue an online bachelor's degree.
-With a dedicated learning platform, a variety of tools and a collaborative support team, you can earn your degree from wherever you happen to be.
-We also provide you with a full range of resources, including student services, academic advising, a technical help desk and even a student support advisor who’s with you throughout your time at DeVry and can also help you create a plan to pay for your degree.
+With our dedicated learning platform, a variety of tools and a collaborative support team, you can earn your degree from anywhere in the world.
+We provide you with a full range of resources, including student services, academic advising, a technical help desk and a student support advisor who’s with you throughout your time at DeVry.

-At DeVry, our online bachelor's degree programs offer the same tools, resources and professor-led instruction as our on-campus programs, so you can rest assured that you're receiving a quality education regardless of the program you choose.
+At DeVry, our online bachelor's degree programs offer the same tools, resources and professor-led instruction as our on-campus programs.
+You can rest assured that you're receiving a quality education regardless of the program you choose.

 DeVry offers numerous bachelor’s degrees in areas across business, technology, healthcare, media arts and liberal arts.
 Here are just a few: